 A select number of health science programs at CFCC require a multi-step application process that does not guarantee acceptance to all interested students.
 A second application following the college application, the Intent to Apply form, will need to be completed.
 The Intent to Apply form can be accessed from each program’s homepage.
-Minimum requirements must be met to continue in the selection process (which involves the use of a standardized test for most programs) during a specific application period.
+Minimum requirements must be met to continue in the selection process (which involves using a standardized test for most programs) during a specific application period.
 Instructions can be found in the information packet located on each program’s website.
-Students are encouraged to study these carefully in order to understand the process.
-When applying to competitive programs, it may be advisable to discuss career plans with our Career Counselors in order to develop possible “Parallel Academic Plans.”
+Students are encouraged to study these carefully to understand the process.
+When applying to competitive programs, it may be advisable to discuss career plans with our Career Counselors to develop possible “Parallel Academic Plans.”

 How do I apply to a selective health science program?

 When students apply to Cape Fear Community College, they may apply to a pre-health science major.
-This does not automatically enroll or guarantee entry into the selective admissions health science program of your choice (i.e. a Pre-Associate Degree Nursing major is a pre-major and is not a guarantee of acceptance into the Associate Degree Nursing program).
-Each program has a specific application period once a year.
-During this application period, students who have met the minimum requirements for their program of interest, may go online to the program website and complete their Intent to Apply.
-Comprehensive instructions on how to complete an Intent to Apply will be available on each program website.
-Once submitted online, the staff of the CFCC Health Science Enrollment Center will review the student’s Intent to Apply.
+This does not automatically enroll or guarantee entry into the selective admissions health science program of your choice (i.e., a Pre-Associate Degree Nursing major is a pre-major and is not a guarantee of acceptance into the Associate Degree Nursing program).
+Each program has a specific application period.
+During this application period, students who have met the minimum requirements for their program of interest may go online to the program website and complete their Intent to Apply.
+Comprehensive instructions on completing an Intent to Apply will be available on each program website.
+Once submitted online, the CFCC Health Science Enrollment Center staff will review the student’s Intent to Apply.
 If the Intent is approved, i.e. all eligibility requirements are met, the student will receive an email with the “Next Steps” in their CFCC email account.
 Students who file an Intent to Apply and do not meet the minimum requirements will receive an email addressing the missing items.
 Once eligible, they may re-file their Intent.
-Applicants must file the Intent to Apply prior to the last day of the application period.
+Applicants must file the Intent to Apply on or before the last day of the application period.

 What are my options if I am not eligible to file an Intent or don’t get accepted?

 Some of the health science programs at CFCC are very popular but have limited seating.
-Therefore, each year students have to face the difficult decision of using alternatives to their preferred majors and utilize other strategies to succeed towards their educational and career goals.
-CFCC staff members have created a resource website to help students explore a multitude of options.
+Therefore, each year students have to face the difficult decision of using alternatives to their preferred majors and utilizing other strategies to succeed towards their educational and career goals.
+CFCC staff members have created a resource website to help students explore many options.
 Please visit cfcc.edu/admissions/health-sciences-admissions/explore-healthcare-programs/

 and turn to staff and faculty at CFCC to assist you.